Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: Preliminary

-Now the weighted sum and bias are turned into pure interger computing, where the ${S_wS_x}/{S_a}$ and ${S_b}{S_a}$ are two constants, while the corresponding multiplication can be achieved via fix-point multiplication and bit shift.
+Since ${S_wS_x}/{S_a}$ and ${S_b}/{S_a}$ are constants, the computation of the weighted sum and bias can be fully implemented using integer arithmetic.
+The corresponding multiplication can be achieved via fix-point multiplication and bit shift.